 By Don Taylor

-My grandmother’s father was John Montran.
+[i] Montran Monday – My grandmother’s father was John Montran.
 She used the surname, as a young child and again when she began in show business.
-The name is uncommon and most of the Montrans I see in the newspapers are her during her vaudeville career.
-With a constant flow of newly digitized material, I often learn of new articles which contain the Montran name.
-I pay attention to the finding and try to determine it’s possible relationship to grandma Donna or her father, John Montran.
-Hopefully, you will find the articles interesting.
-This week, for Montran Monday I found the following article:
+The name is uncommon and most of the Montrans I see in the newspapers are my grandmother during her early vaudeville career.
+However, with the constant flow of newly digitized material, I often learn of new articles which contain the Montran name.
+I pay attention to the finding and try to determine a possible relationship of any Montrans to Donna’s father, John Montran.